I'm not well, where do I go? | Te Whatu Ora - Te Tai Tokerau

 • Phone your General Practice (GP) anytime 24/7.
 After opening hours, your call will be directed to another health care provider.

-• Video consult with a doctor, nurse or psychologist.
-There are a variety of options for you to consult with a doctor, nurse or psychologist virtually (not physically) through your phone or computer.
-This includes a new after-hours rural telehealth service for people living, or visiting, in rural areas.
-Call 0800 252 672 between 5-8pm on weekdays, and 24 hours a day on weekends and public holidays.
+• Virtual (on your phone or computer) consult with a doctor, nurse or psychologist.
+There are a variety of options for you to consult with a doctor, nurse or psychologist without visiting their clinic.
+This includes Ka Ora Telecare after-hours rural telehealth service for people living, or visiting, in rural areas.
+Visit the website at KaOra.co.nz or call 0800 252 672 between 5pm and 8am (anytime overnight) on weekdays, and 24 hours over weekends and public holidays.

 For other video consultation options, visit Virtual Consult Apps.
 Note that the fee may vary between providers.